 Before pointing out the final verdict in the Flutter vs React Native comparison, let’s start with the Flutter review.

 Although mobile devices dominate our everyday lives, it doesn’t seem like Flutter is going to settle for mobile only.
-Hoping to gain global recognition, the development team works hard to build a truly cross-platform framework and that covers:
+Backed by Google and supported by a fast-growing community, the development team works hard to build a truly cross-platform framework that covers:

 The top 5 advantages of Flutter app development are as follows.

 Faster development and deployment thanks to the built-in features, like “hot reload”.
 The latter compiles the code ahead of time and displays an app preview before the project is rebuilt after minor code changes.
-Faster development coupled with the tool’s crossplatform nature translates into high speed-to-market.
+Faster development coupled with the tool’s cross-platform nature translates into high speed-to-market.

 Quality documentation, which is indispensable for open-source projects.
 The official Flutter.dev itself is enough to start building projects without prior Flutter experience.
 Any time some information or tools is missing, the community itself closes the gap with custom articles and open git repositories for unique use-cases.
+The ecosystem is also supported by third-party tutorials, sample projects, UI templates, and plugins available on pub.dev.

 The aforementioned powerful features of the framework listed above do not necessarily make it the winner of Flutter vs React Native contest.
 As you’ll see, it loses advantage in certain circumstances.